-The significant observable and unobservable inputs used in the fair value measurement of the investment in Chifeng are rand/RMB exchange rate, RMB/US\$ exchange rate, zinc LME price, production volumes, operational costs and the discount rate.
+The significant observable and unobservable inputs used in the fair value measurement of the investment in Chifeng are rand/ RMB exchange rate, RMB/US\$ exchange rate, zinc LME price, production volumes, operational costs and the discount rate.

-10% increase in the inputs is demonstrated Sensitivity of inputs and fair value below2 Inputs measurement1 Rm Strengthening of the rand to the RMB 19 R2.10/RMR1 RMB6.56 to RMB7.01/US\$1 Strengthening of the RMB to the US\$ 110 US\$2 200.00 to US\$2 474.72 Increase in price of zinc concentrate 110 85 000 tonnes Increase in production volumes 31 US\$60.59 to US\$70.92 Decrease in operations costs (83)
+At 31 December 2018 Inputs Sensitivity of inputs and fair value measurement 1 Sensitivity analysis of a 10% increase in the inputs is demonstrated below 2 Rm Observable inputs Rand/RMB exchange rate R2.10/RMB1 Strengthening of the rand to the RMB 19 RMB/US\$ exchange rate RMB6.56 to RMB7.01/US\$1 Strengthening of the RMB to the US\$ 110 Zinc LME price US\$2 200.00 to US\$2 474.72 Increase in price of zinc concentrate 110 (US\$ per tonne in real terms) Unobservable inputs Production volumes 85 000 tonnes Increase in production volumes 31 Operational costs US\$60.59 to US\$70.92 Decrease in operations costs (83) (US\$ million per annum in real terms) Discount rate 11.11% Decrease in the discount rate (16)

-'Change in observable or unobservable input which will result in an increase in the fair value measurement.
+1Change in observable or unobservable input which will result in an increase in the fair value measurement.